 What is the NPS?

-You can find a very detailed run down of exactly what NPS is, the history and usage, at Wikipedia.
+You can find a very detailed rundown of exactly what NPS is, the history and usage, at Wikipedia.
 In a nutshell, it’s a single question that requires a 0-10 response and any additional feedback that the responder feels might be useful.
-It is a clear quantitative way of understanding the loyalty and general happiness of clients.
+It’s a clear, quantitative way of understanding the loyalty and general happiness of clients.

-- Detractors.
-Anyone scoring from 1 to 6 are classed as detractors.
+- 1-6: Detractors.
 They’re generally unhappy and have no real reason to stay, given any other opportunity.

-- Passives.
-Scores between 7-8 are passives.
-These clients might not have any real issues or concerns but they’ve also got no real reason to stay if an attractive opportunity appeared elsewhere.
+- 7-8: Passives.
+These clients might not have any real issues or concerns, but they’ve also got no real reason to stay if an attractive opportunity appears elsewhere.

-- Promoters.
-Responses of 9 or 10 are promoters.
+- 9-10: Promoters.
 They’re advocates for the business, thanks to the best and most successful relationships, and often refer new relationships.

 When clients are in 9 or 10 territory, there is a strong relationship.
 It means the client trusts our recommendations and we can push forward quickly.
 This is where we want everyone to be, as it shows we’re making the right impact and delivering the best results.